 Seniors of every age, interest, and fitness level will ﬁnd something to enjoy at CLSA.
-We invite you to come to CLSA for the programs and stay for the people.
+We invite you to come to CLSA for the programs, and stay for the people!

 Have you noticed our NEW Logo?

-Just released this September, our new logo was created by talented graphic artist Andrée-Ann Thivierge of Jellyfish Design.
+Our new logo was created by talented graphic artist Andrée-Ann Thivierge of Jellyfish Design.
 The graphic features a prominent lion’s head within a letter C, a reference to the (Central) Lions Club International, our founder.
 The classic lion profile symbolizes the pride and strength of our community.
 A new, easy-to-read font was also chosen to ensure the CLSA identity remains strong and consistent across different mediums.

 Our members contribute and participate in our community life through activity and social engagement and live active lives in their golden years.